 4.1 Disclaimer of Liability.
-Neither Customer, Esri, nor any Esri distributor or licensor will be liable for any indirect, special, incidental, or consequential damages, lost profits, lost sales, or loss of goodwill; costs of procurement of substitute goods or services; or damages exceeding the applicable license or subscription fees paid or owed to Esri for the Esri Offerings giving rise to the cause of action.
+Neither Customer, Esri, nor any Esri distributor or licensor will be liable for any indirect, special, incidental, or consequential damages; lost profits; lost sales; loss of goodwill; costs of procurement of substitute goods or services; or damages exceeding the applicable license or current subscription fees paid or owed to Esri for the Esri Offerings giving rise to the cause of action.

 4.2 The limitations and exclusions of liability in the preceding paragraph do not apply to Customer's infringement, misuse, or misappropriation of Esri's or Esri's licensors' intellectual property rights, either party's indemnification obligations, gross negligence, willful misconduct, or violations of the Export Compliance clause of this Agreement or any applicable law or regulation.

 4.3 Applicability of Disclaimers and Limitations.
 Esri or its authorized distributor has set its fees and entered into this Agreement in reliance on the disclaimers and limitations in this Agreement; the fees reflect an allocation of risk that is an essential basis of the bargain between the parties.
 These limitations will apply whether or not a party is aware of the possibility of any damage and notwithstanding any failure of essential purpose of any exclusive, limited remedy.

 4.4 The foregoing disclaimers, limitations, and exclusions may be invalid in some jurisdictions and apply only to the extent permitted by applicable law or regulation in Customer's jurisdiction.
 Customer may have additional rights that may not be waived or disclaimed.
 Esri does not seek to limit Customer's warranty or remedies to any extent not permitted by law.

 5.1 Definitions.
 The following definitions supplement the definitions provided in Attachment A: